ryannlynnmurphy/my-web-language/README.md

 A web language you write like writing.

 You describe a page in plain English.
 A small library reads your words and builds a real webpage from them.
-The English is the truth — the browser code is just the receipt.

 ## The whole grammar